PoliUniLu/cora/paper/paper.md

 # Graphics

-Logic diagrams are graphical representations of Boolean-algebraic functions that have so far almost exclusively been used in electrical engineering.
+Logic diagrams are graphical representations of Boolean-algebraic functions that have so far almost exclusively been used in electrical engineering [@thiem_et_al_2023].
 Over the last 10 years, however, scientists from other disciplines have begun to discover the utility of logic diagrams [@delorenzo_schmidt_2018; @pearl_2009; @thiem_et_al_2020].
 The `LOGIGRAM` package in `CORA` is an interactive tool for the standardized production of two-level logic diagrams, called "logigrams" in CORA.
 Two examples of a logigram, including the interface through which they are produced, are plotted in Figure <a href="#fig:logigrams" data-reference-type="ref" data-reference="fig:logigrams">3</a> for a binary (left) and a multi-value system (right), respectively.

 ![Logigrams for system of binary (left panel) and multi-valued functions (right panel).\label{fig:logigrams}](schemes.png)